 Calm Nature

-British Shorthairs are known for their calm, relaxed, and well-balanced personality.
+British Shorthairs are known for their gnetle, affectionate and kind nature.
 Unlike highly energetic breeds, they are not overly demanding, making them ideal for families with young children.

 Patient With Children